UA-ResearchComputing-HPC/hpc-documentation/docs/policies/loss_of_university_affiliation/index.md

 When you lose affiliation with the university, such as through graduation or leaving a work position, access to HPC resources will be automatically terminated on the effective date listed in the University of Arizona Records Database.
 You will receive an automated email notification from our systems with your account's deactivation date.

-{==We are unable to extend HPC access for those losing affiliation==}.
+==We are unable to extend HPC access for those losing affiliation==.
 However, you may retain access by registering as a [Designated Campus Colleague (DCC)](https://it.arizona.edu/service/designated-campus-colleague-accounts) through Human Resources.

 See below for more information on the specific effects of affiliation loss and our data retention policies.